 North Carolina representatives attended ETC’s spring and summer webinars.
-North Carolina sent two attendees to the 2017 annual meeting on teaching and technology.
+North Carolina sent one member to the ETC annual meeting on teaching and technology.
 Donna Murray was a presenter at the meeting.

 North Carolina ETC representatives helped determine SREB’s 10 Critical Issues in Educational Technology and served on the working groups for revisions.

 Deborah Goodman of the North Carolina Department of Public Instruction is a member of the ETC executive committee.